aichaos/scarecrow/README.md

     of the standard XMPP ports (`5222` or `5223`)
   * Known to work with an `ejabberd` server with valid CA certificate (you may need to set `"tls-disable": "true"` in the bot's config)
+* User roles/permissions
+  * Admin users can reload the RiveScript brain without rebooting the entire bot
+  * Users across different platforms are uniquely identifiable, so you can add admin users without risking a different user with a matching name on a different platform having admin rights.
 * Goroutines are spawned for each individual bot connection, so you can run multiple bots from one instance of the program.
 * Chat with the bot on the console, too